DhanashreeBalaji/devTinder-web/README.md

 - You should not br able to access other routes without login
 - If token not present redirect user to login page
 - Logout Feature, show dynamic error in login Ui
+ - Get the feed and add the feed in the store
+ - build the user card on feed

 Body